chenen3/yeager/README.md

 # yeager

-This repository implements a proxy tool for speeding up the network.
+A proxy that helps speed up the internet connection.
-I wrote it as a hobby and made it as simple and efficient as possible for personal use.

 Features:
 - tunnel over gRPC or QUIC, secure by mutual TLS